goodiesavolonte/goodiesavolonte.github.io/_posts/2013-10-29-blackberry-rosemary-focaccia.md

 [<img class="alignnone size-full wp-image-595" alt="Rosemary and Blackberry Focaccia" src="http://www.goodiesavolonte.com/wp-content/uploads/2013/10/IMG_6279.jpg" width="552" height="828" />](http://www.goodiesavolonte.com/wp-content/uploads/2013/10/IMG_6279.jpg)

-The only downside is that there wasn&#8217;t enough in the bread.
-After all it&#8217;s a bread, not a pie or a tart.
+The only downside is that there wasn't enough in the bread.
+After all it's a bread, not a pie or a tart.
 But it was enough to keep you want more which is kind of the idea.
-I really can&#8217;t wait to try this in other ways.
-In the mean time, here&#8217;s a great focaccia recipe that I hope you&#8217;ll enjoy.
+I really can't wait to try this in other ways.
+In the mean time, here's a great focaccia recipe that I hope you'll enjoy.

 [<img class="alignnone size-full wp-image-597" alt="Rosemary and Blackberry Focaccia" src="http://www.goodiesavolonte.com/wp-content/uploads/2013/10/IMG_6298.jpg" width="552" height="828" />](http://www.goodiesavolonte.com/wp-content/uploads/2013/10/IMG_6298.jpg)